-On the 'Babylon' of 1 Peter 5:13

-'The church in Babylon [she in Babylon] elected together (with you) saluteth you; and Marcus my son.'

-It is not easy to convey in so many words in English the precise force of the original.
-Its extreme brevity causes obscurity.
+Note B On the 'Babylon' of 1 Peter 5:13 'The church in Babylon [she in Babylon] elected together (with you) saluteth you; and Marcus my son.'
+It is not easy to convey in so many words in English causes obscurity.
 Literally it reads thus: 'She in Babylon, co-elect, saluteth you; and Marcus my son.'

-The common interpretation of the pronoun she refers it to 'the church in Babylon;' though many eminent commentators---Bengel, Mill, Wahl, Alford, and others---understand it as referring to an individual, presumably the wife of the apostle.
+The common interpretation of the pronoun she eminent commentators---Bengel, Mill, Wahl, Alford, and others---understand it as referring to an individual, presumably the wife of the apostle.
 'It is hardly probable,' remarks Alford, 'that there should be joined together in the same message of salutation an abstraction, spoken of thus enigmatically, and a man (Marcus my son), by name.'
 The weight of authority inclines to the side of church, the weight of grammar to the side of wife.